-Test signals Test signals Signal Direction Description dftrstdisable Reset disable.
+Test signals Signal Direction Description dftrstdisable Input Reset disable.
 Disables the external reset input for test mode.
 When this signal is HIGH, it forces the internal active-LOW reset HIGH, bypassing the reset synchronizer. dftse Input Scan enable.
 Disables clock gates for test mode. dftcgen Input Clock gate enable.
 When this signal is HIGH, it forces all the clock gates on so that all internal clocks always run. dftramhold Input RAM hold.
 When this signal is HIGH, it forces all the RAM chip selects LOW, preventing accesses to the RAMs.

-MBIST controller signals Signal Direction Description [<domain>]mbistack</domain> Output MBIST mode ready.
+MBIST controller signals 1BIST controller signals Signal Direction Description [<domain>]mbistack</domain> Output MBIST mode ready.
 GIC-700 acknowledges that it is ready for MBIST testing. [<domain>]mbistreq</domain> Input MBIST mode request.
 Request to GIC-700 to enable MBIST testing.
 This signal must be tied LOW during functional operation. [<domain>]nmbistreset</domain> Input Resets MBIST logic.
 Resets functional logic to enable MBIST operation by an active-LOW signal.
-This signal must be tied HIGH during functional operation. [<domain>]mbistaddr[variable:0]11</domain> Input Logical address.
-The width is based on the RAM with the largest number of words.
-You must drive the most significant bits to zero when accessing RAMs with fewer address bits. [<domain>]mbistindata[variable:0]11</domain> Input Data in.
+This signal must be tied HIGH during functional operation. [<domain>]mbistaddr[n:0]</domain> Input Logical address.
+The width is based on the RAM with the largest number of words, which depends on the configuration.
+You must drive the most significant bits to zero when accessing RAMs with fewer address bits. [<domain>]mbistindata[n:0]</domain> Input Data in.
 Write data.
-Width that is based on the RAM with the largest number of data bits. [<domain>]mbistoutdata[variable:0]1</domain> Output Data out.
+Width that is based on the RAM with the largest number of data bits, which depends on the configuration. [<domain>]mbistoutdata[n:0]</domain> Output Data out.
 Read data.
-Width that is based on the RAM with the largest number of data bits. [<domain>]mbistwriteen Input</domain> Write control (mbistwriteen) and read control (mbistreaden).
-No access occurs if both [<domain>]mbistreaden</domain> Input enables are LOW.
-It is illegal to activate both enables simultaneously.
+Width that is based on the RAM with the largest number of data bits, which depends on the configuration.